Robust stability and preconditioning of Darcy-Forchheimer equations: Preconditioning for the linearised Darcy--Forchheimer equations

 Let us stress that it is also possible to define a simpler preconditioner (motivated by \cite{baerland2020observation}) for the linearised problem \eqref{eq:newton} by using a Schur complement approach (following, e.g., \cite{mardal2011preconditioning, hong2017parameter,vassilevski2013block}) involving the space

-where again \((\hat{\bu},\hat{p})\in\underline{\underline{\bV}}\times \underline{\underline{\rQ}}\) is the state around which the Newton--Raphson linearisation is performed.
+where again \((\revone{\bu^m},\revone{p^m})\in\underline{\underline{\bV}}\times \underline{\underline{\rQ}}\) is the state around which the Newton--Raphson linearisation is performed.
 This space is associated with the block diagonal Riesz map

 The parameter-robustness for this preconditioner can be easily inferred from a scaling argument as in \cite[Example 3.2]{mardal2011preconditioning}.
 Nevertheless this preconditioner might not be of much interest in the case of coupling with other multiphysics effects.
-This has been discussed in length in \cite{baerland2020observation}.
+This has been discussed in length in \cite{baerland2020observation}. \revone{Note that while in the Darcy limit the operator preconditioning framework we use coincides with that of \cite{baerland2020observation}, unfortunately we do not see a clear way to continuously extend our construction to include the case of zero Forchheimer coefficient.
+This is because the scaling with negative powers of this parameter are hard-coded in the norm and preconditioning terms, and the linear algebra breaks down for $\rF=0$.
+However, we can take positive, arbitrarily small values of this parameter (see, for instance, the behaviour for $\rF=10^{-9}$ in Example 4 of Section~\ref{sec:numerics}).}